Financial costs of the American Revolutionary War

 The American Revolutionary War inflicted great financial costs on all of the combatants, including the United States, France, Spain and the Kingdom of Great Britain.
 France and Great Britain spent 1.3 billion livres and 250 million pounds, respectively.
 The United States spent $400 million in wages for its troops.
 Spain increased its military spending from 454 million reales in 1778 to over 700 million reales in 1781.

 Economic warfare and financing

 Initial boycotts

-The economic warfare between Great Britain and the colonists began well before the colonies declared their independence in 1776.
+Tensions between Great Britain and the Thirteen Colonies began over rights and taxation.
 Regulations from the crown were met with fierce opposition from the colonists.
 After lobbies and petitions proved ineffective, the colonists turned to boycotting imported English goods.
 Boycotting proved to be successful in crippling British trade.
 After the first colonial boycott in 1765, Parliament overturned the Sugar and Stamp Acts, and after a second boycott in 1768 Parliament overturned all of the Townshend duties except for the tax on tea.
 The colonists persisted, and the American boycott of tea ultimately culminated in the Boston Tea Party of 1773.
 Despite the Revolution's widespread association with the colonists' aversion to higher taxes, it has been claimed that the colonists actually paid far less tax compared to their British counterparts.